SandroReis/lightyearsgame/README.md

 # Light Years Game
 Welcome to the Light Years Game repository!
-This project is a space-themed adventure game and the engine was developed using C++, CMake, and the Simple and Fast Multimedia Library (SFML).
+This project is a space-themed adventure game. the game and the engine were developed using C++, CMake, and the Simple and Fast Multimedia Library (SFML).

 # Learning Objectives
 This project was developed to achieve the following learning objectives: